 An exploration of film as a visual art.
 Parallels drawn between film, painting, sculpture and the use of space, color, and content.
-Avant garde, American, foreign, and documentary films will be viewed with discussions, selected readings, and field trips to augment the student's concept of film as an art form.
+Avant garde, American, foreign, and documentary film will be viewed with discussions, selected readings, and field trips to augment the students concept of film as an art form.